 Just keep going until you find what works for you.

 Just like our phones, if you charge overnight and wake up to 100%.
 Then slowly, as the day passes by, it slowly loses its charge, unless you plug it back in.
-Just as phone batteries turn red to warn they need a charge, so make your body’s, and minds, you just need to listen carefully to them.
+Just as phone batteries turn red to warn they need a charge, so does your body and mind, you just need to listen carefully to them.

 Believe it or not, exercise is not only one of the best methods for mental and physical health, keeping you busy in your recovery journey and helping with the release of those endorphins.
 When you exercise, it also releases serotonin, which sends well being and happiness messages to your nervous system,

-Reality is, we have freedom, if it’s not harming another, what’s wrong with someone laughing and skipping around the supermarket, it’s a great feel-good power play for yourselves and so simple, so whatever your thing is, don’t worry so long as it’s harming no one.
-You’re happy, that’s all that matters.
+The reality is, we have freedom.
+If it’s not harming another, what’s wrong with someone laughing and skipping around the supermarket?
+It’s a great feel-good power play for yourselves and so simple, so whatever your thing is, don’t worry so long as it’s harming no one.
+You’re happy.
+That’s all that matters.

 Meditation can do for the mind what the gym does for the body.
 If you don’t already give it a try, it’s all about finding exactly what works for you.